 Chronic pain presents a major unmet clinical problem.
 One feature of chronic pain is the development of allodynia, where previously innocuous tactile stimuli are perceived as painful.
 We have shown that inhibitory spinal interneurons which express parvalbumin (PV) form axo-axonic synapses on to the central terminals of myelinated afferents, and have proposed that a loss of the inhibition they mediate could contribute to the development of allodynia following peripheral nerve injury.
 In this study, we aim to determine the synaptic relationship between low threshold mechanoreceptive (LTMR) afferent input and PV-cell mediated inhibition.
 We have used in vitro targeted recordings in spinal cord slices from PV^{Cre}; Ai9 mice to show that stimulation of dorsal roots at Aδ strength elicits monosynaptic EPSCs in PV-expressing cells.
-We have used tissue from Split^{Cre}; Ai34 and TrkB^{CreER}; Ai35 mice to show that approximately 30% (mean 28.5% SD 14.9) and 35% (35.2% ± 6.3) of VGLUT1 inputs on to inhibitory PV neurons are derived from Aβ and Aδ hair afferents, respectively, and also find that central terminals of most Aβ and Aδ hair afferents receive contacts from inhibitory boutons that express PV $(70.7\% \pm 8.1)$, and $80.1\% \pm 3.8$, respectively).
-We also show that $27.9\% (\pm 2.4)$ of VGAT boutons in contact with the dendrites of vertical cells in lamina IIi and III are derived from PV-expressing cells, and that 61.9% (± 17.2) of the VGLUT1 terminals that target these dendrites associate directly with PV/VGAT boutons.
+We have used tissue from Split^{Cre}; Ai34 and TrkB^{CreER}; Ai35 mice to show that approximately 30% (mean 28.5% SD 14.9) and 35% (35.2% ± 6.3) of VGLUT1 inputs on to inhibitory PV neurons are derived from A β and A δ hair afferents, respectively, and also find that central terminals of most Aβ and Aδ hair afferents receive contacts from inhibitory boutons that express PV (70.7% ± 8.1, and 80.1% ± 3.8, respectively).
+We also show that 27.9% (± 2.4) of VGAT boutons in contact with the dendrites of vertical cells in lamina IIi and III are derived from PV-expressing cells, and that 61.9% (± 17.2) of the VGLUT1 terminals that target these dendrites associate directly with PV/VGAT boutons.
 To determine whether PV cells mediate presynaptic inhibition of LTMRs and postsynaptic inhibition of vertical cells, we have also carried out in vitro optogenetic experiments in spinal cord slices from PV^{Cre};Ai32 mice.
 We find evidence of light-induced bicuculline-sensitive polysynaptic EPSCs in vertical cells, indicative of primary afferent depolarisation mediated by PV cells.
 We also find evidence of monosynaptic IPSCs that are sensitive to both bicuculline and strychnine, indicative of PV-cell mediated postsynaptic inhibition.
-Our findings provide anatomical and functional evidence that PV cells mediate both presynaptic inhibition of myelinated afferents that synapse on to vertical cells, and postsynaptic inhibition of the vertical cells themselves.
-We propose that decreased PV cell-mediated inhibition unmasks a circuit involving vertical cells.
-This enables LTMR input from lamina III and III to activate lamina I pain circuits, and could result in allodynia.
+Our findings provide anatomical and functional evidence that PV cells mediate both presynaptic inhibition of myelinated afferents that synapse on to vertical cells, and postsynaptic inhibition unmasks a circuit involving vertical cells.
+This enables LTMR input from lamina II and III to activate lamina I pain circuits, and could result in allodynia.
 Together, these findings identify PV interneurons as a target for therapeutic intervention to alleviate allodynic conditions.